 Practical and theoretical considerations and the entrepreneurial skills required to operate, finance, manage and acquire tourism businesses.

 This paper will engage students who are interested in entrepreneurship and innovation in the tourism sector.
-It employs class and online activities (including self-directed learning and group lectures) accompanied by online resources about entrepreneurship theory or research conducted within a tourism context.
+It employs class activities (including self-directed learning and group lectures) accompanied by online resources about entrepreneurship within a tourism context.
 The paper has insights into the theoretical and operational issues encountered by tourism businesses and entrepreneurial issues associated with the sector, both in New Zealand and overseas.

 |Paper title||Tourism Entrepreneurship and Business|